 Alex Strohl’s work is characterized by his extraordinary travels and extreme adventures.
-Continually blurring the lines between work and life, he captures authentic moments and creates contrived scenes.
-This time, French photographer takes us on a fascinating trip through wild Alaska.
+Continually blurring the lines between work and life, he captures authentic moments as he traverses the globe.
+This time, the Canadian photographer takes us on a fascinating trip through wild Alaska.

 Alaska has an overwhelming sense of remoteness, coupled with a powerful proximity to wildlife.
 This world is shared with a vibrant ecosystem, headlined by some of the largest, most majestic mammals on earth.

 "Alaska has an overwhelming sense of remoteness, coupled with a powerful proximity to wildlife. "

 Life on the road means freedom, finding swimming holes off the road, scouting camp spots in the hills and choosing whenever you want to stop.
 None of us had driven the entirety of the Alaska highway.
 Carving through Northern BC, south-western Yukon and the heart of West Alaska was fascinating.
 Watching the ever changing landscape shift over the long and impossibly diverse highway was something that you can only experience in a car.
 Everyday, we would try to find an impossible mountain trail with potential for good views and having the Discovery Sport to do was a bonus.